 Lifestyle & Management

-Your response to lifestyle changes and drug treatments can be monitored by your healthcare professional using the DXA scan procedure.
-Periodic scans to assess your BMD will determine your rate of bone loss, and how well your treatments are working.
+Your healthcare provider can use the DXA scan procedure to tell how well your bones are responding to treatments with medication and the changes you’ve made to your lifestyle.
+Regular scans to assess your BMD will determine your rate of bone loss, and how well your treatments are working.
 Usually, your BMD will be monitored every year or two by DXA.

-To keep fracture risk as low as possible, you must reduce your risk of falling as much as possible.
+To keep the risk of fractures as low as possible, you must reduce your risk of falling as much as possible.
 This can be accomplished by following the strategies listed below:

 - Follow an exercise program that includes strength and balance activities and gait training